rulewis/journey-optimizer.en/help/using/configuration/message-presets.md

     ![](../assets/preset-create.png)

-1. Provide a name and a description (optional) for the preset, then specify the channel(s) that you want to configure.
+1. Enter a name and a description (optional) for the preset, then specify the channel(s) that you want to configure.

     ![](../assets/preset-general.png)

-1. Configure the email and push notification settings.
+1. Configure the message settings.

     For the **email** channel, define the following settings: